Keep your distance from the animals and don't feed or pet them - you may be fined.

 AI generated summary

-Fees for written pre-application planning advice apply from 1 April 2025 and must be paid when the request is submitted.
-Charges (including VAT) vary by enquiry type, including £92 for householder proposals, £188 for a single or replacement dwelling, £361 for 2–5 dwellings, £951 for 6–10 dwellings, £336 for non-residential/commercial up to 500 sq m, £636 for 500–1000 sq m, £188 for changes of use, £76 for listed buildings and advertisements, £86 for other building operations and tree enquiries, and £102 for legal enquiries.
-Major development, minerals and waste enquiries cost 25% of the planning application fee.
-If an enquiry fits more than one category, the higher fee applies.
-Payments can be made by cheque, card, or cash.
-Several development types are exempt, including most affordable housing, commoners’ dwellings, agricultural proposals, and proposals by public bodies.
-Formal permitted development decisions should use a Lawful Development Certificate (Proposed), charged at 50%…
+Sets out the fees for written pre-application planning advice from 1 April 2026 and states payment is due when the request is submitted.
+Fees vary by enquiry type, including householder (£96), single or replacement dwelling (£196), 2–5 dwellings (£375), 6–10 dwellings (£988), non-residential/commercial up to 500 sq m (£349) and 500–1000 sq m (£661), changes of use (£196), listed buildings/advertisements (£79), other building operations (£90), tree enquiries (£90), legal enquiries (£106), and major development/minerals and waste charged at 25% of the planning application fee.
+If more than one category applies, the higher fee is charged.
+All fees include VAT and can be paid by cheque, card, or cash.
+Exemptions include most affordable housing, commoners’ dwellings, certain agricultural development, council-led proposals, and developments exempt from planning application fees.
+Formal permitted development decisions should use a Lawful Development Certificate (Proposed) at 50% of the normal application fee.

 Document Viewer